PDXperience/PDXperience/README.md

 **ht&#8203;tps://PDXperience.herokuapp.com/api/type/:type**

 Returns an array of all the attractions of that type.
-The type specified in the URL of the RESTful request is the type value of the desired attractions.
-Types maintained are parks, museums, gardens, and natural areas.
+The type specified in the URL of the RESTful request is the type value of the desired attractions: park, museum, garden, and natural area.
 For each attraction, you are given property(name), address, zip, hours, subArea, stars, avgStars, and \_id.

 ### Get One Specific Attraction